About Guidepost

 Plain-spoken reporting

-Automated tooling can support the workflow, but the service is grounded in manual testing, blind-led screen reader review, cross-platform browser coverage, and real task completion.
+Automated tools may support the work, but the review is grounded in manual testing, screen reader use, keyboard checks, and task completion.

 Who Guidepost is built to support